saulpierotti/markdown_notebook/ADS.md

 \end{algorithmic}

 * Many local search approaches have been developped: hill climbing, simulated annealing, tabu search, ...
+* Local search has been effectively applied to a number of famous problems: minimum vertex cover, travelling saleseman problem, boolean satisfiability problem* Local search can be applied to sorting problems: insertion-sort, shell-sort, and bubble-sort can be seen as local search approaches that try to minimize conflicts (misplaced elements)

 ### Minimum spanning tree with local search
 * It is possible to use local search to solve the MST problem